wiz30/FFN/README.md

 4. Nearby players detection (fyi it's legal)
 5. Crazy mode (shake most UI, crazify things) [FUN] tab
 6. Add more emojis (you can submit your own emojis into this project via "issue" in github)
+7. Floating message (bubble) above player's head when he types a message
+8. Particles when finishing a map
+9. Splash effect when frozen
+10. Custom effects on your username in scoreboard (not sure about this)
+11. Animate FFN logo on startup
+12. Custom effect when dying
+13. Custom effects on your tee
+14. Enhance particles system (when hooking, speeding up...)
-7. Beta release (without source code)
+16. Beta release (without source code)
 ...

 You can submit your ideas in this repo by creating an issue with label "suggestion"